ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 - “Working state” can be altered and make it difficult to reproduce results
 - Not great for production code development
+- Not intended as an IDE (integrated development environments)

 Note: